rcialowicz/wsei-devops-lab/lab1/lab1.md

-# 🔹 Ćwiczenia krok po kroku
+# Laboratorium 1 – Wstęp do Azure

 ## Ćwiczenie 1 – Logowanie do Azure